 [Recommended Reading: Redefine Your Work Life Balance Definition].

-5 Quick, Easy-to-Implement Stress Relief Exercises (You Can Use Even at Work)
+3 Easy-to-Implement Stress Relief Exercises (Even at Work)

 I know that one of your biggest worries is time.
 Will you have time to implement the stress relief exercises below?

 The short answer is yes.
-All of these exercises can be done in just a couple of minutes time yet are incredibly effective.
+All of these exercises can be done in just a couple of minutes yet are incredibly effective.
 And they’re all simple enough to become a natural part of your lifestyle.

 The key is to use them consistently because they work best if used regularly (so that they become a go-to habit).